You should wait for sex, but if you can't....

 For sure, those of us who are older were once younger.
 We were, however, our own younger selves, not the younger person we are talking with and about right now.
 We were also not our younger selves in the same time they are their younger selves.
 While some parts of a given experience they had may be much like one we had, they may experience that thing very differently, or have different outcomes than we did.
 For sure, age and hindsight gives us perspectives, and those truly are often valuable, especially if we're mindful people.
 But the idea that we know so much more than a younger person about their experiences, or what may be their experiences, just because of our experiences or our age isn't kosher.
 It is, in fact, is one of the ways that adults are often adultist.
 On top of that, we have adults who DID wait past X-age to be sexual with partners, and felt that was best for them: but not having had the other experience, they can't know what that would have been like for them.
 Then we have adults who had sex younger than they feel would have been best for them: they have a bit more information than the former group, but still can't know what starting sex at a different age would have been like.
 Having experience with something doesn't give us experience with not-something-else.

 Nearly of my own consensual sexual experiences and relationships as a teen, including those when I was a young teen, were positive, enjoyable and loving and I didn't have the unwanted outcomes we've always heard will fall upon the heads of teens who have sex (likely because I did very well with safer sex and contraception when it was needed), save a broken heart a few times.
 No more achy-breaky than heartbreak I experienced from nonsexual relationships, though (actually, I think those heartbreaks were sometimes worse for me).
 I've heard from more than my fair share of adults my age or older who both don't manage their sex lives NOW as well as I did as a teenager and who are less pleased with their sex lives as adults than I was with mine as a teen.
-However, because my experience was like that at a given age does not mean I'm going to assume every other 15-year-old female-bodied person out there, at this point in time or any other, will have or will have had the same experiences I did.
+However, because my experience was like that at a given age does not mean I'm going to assume every other 15-year-old person with a vagina out there, at this point in time or any other, will have or will have had the same experiences I did.
 I think most people, including people whose politics are radically different than mine, would agree it would be grossly irresponsible for me to project my own experiences and outcomes unto any other young person just because they're the same age I was, doing the same things.
 And if that's so, those folks should also agree the same would be true had I had very negative experiences and unwanted outcomes.

 My own experiences, like yours, may provide me perspectives (and also potential biases) I may not have had I had very different experiences.
 But it's my job to manage them and put them in greater perspective, to recognize they are individual, not universal, to avoid projecting and to figure that for any given teen out there who might have been just like me, there's one out there who is radically different, and for whom my choices at a given age would be a terrible fit, with very different outcomes.